Prof Dr Remco van Rhee (C.H.)

 Professor van Rhee held visiting positions at various foreign institutions, including the University of Ghent (Belgium, honorary chair of Tijdschrift voor Privaatrecht), the University of Cape Town (South Africa), the University of Stellenbosch (South Africa), the Catholic University of Valparaíso (Chile), the Central European University in Budapest (Hungary), the China-EU School of Law in Beijing (PR China), the Geneva-Duke Summer School (Switzerland), the Kazan (Volga Region) Federal University (Russian Federation), the Lucian Blaga University of Sibiu (Romania), the Taras Shevchenko National University of Kiev (Ukraine), Universitas Gadjah Mada of Yokyakarta (Indonesia), the University of Chisinau (Moldova), the University of Odessa (Ukraine), the Urals State University of Ekaterinburg (Russian Federation), and Wayne State University Law School in Detroit (USA).

-Van Rhee is co-director of an annual course on Public and Private Justice organized at the Inter-University Centre Dubrovnik (Croatia) and teaches an annual course on comparative civil procedure in the Master program of the University of Kazan (Volga Region) in the Russian Federation.
+Van Rhee is co-director of an annual course on Public and Private Justice organized at the Inter-University Centre Dubrovnik (Croatia).

 Professor van Rhee is a member of the editorial board of Tijdschrift voor Rechtsgeschiedenis (The Legal History Review / Revue d’histoire du droit), Pro Memorie: Bijdragen tot de Rechtsgeschiedenis der Nederlanden (Dutch Legal History Journal) and Tijdschrift voor Civiele Rechtspleging (Dutch Civil Procedure Journal).
 He is general editor of the History of Private Law series and of the China & Comparative Law series (Brill publishers).

 Van Rhee is member of the international editorial board of Comparative Legal History, and of the board of advice of Nederlands Tijdschrift voor Burgerlijk Recht (Dutch Journal of Private Law), Zbornik.
-Pravnog Fakulteta U Zagrebu, Glossae: European Journal of Legal History, and Herald of Civil Process (Journal of Civil Procedure of the University of Kazan, Russian Federation).
+Pravnog Fakulteta U Zagrebu, and Glossae: European Journal of Legal History.

 Van Rhee is founding member of the European Society for Comparative Legal History, Council Member of the International Association of Procedural Law, Member of the Wissenschaftliche Vereinigung für Internationales Verfahrensrecht and fellow of the Maastricht European Private Law Institute (Mepli).
 He is also an elected member of "Maatschappij der Nederlandse Letterkunde" ("Society of Dutch Literature and History", founded in 1766).